Fractures in Children

 Symptoms can occur a bit differently in each child.
-But below are the most common symptoms a child will have if he or she breaks a bone:
+Below are the most common symptoms if your child breaks a bone:

 - Obvious deformity of the bone

-- Trouble using or moving the bone in a normal manner
+- Trouble using or moving the bone in a normal way

 - Warmth, bruising, or redness

 These symptoms may seem like other health problems.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is a fracture diagnosed in a child?

 Your child’s healthcare provider makes the diagnosis with an exam and diagnostic tests.
-During the exam, he or she asks about your child’s health history and how the injury happened.
+During the exam, you will be asked about your child’s health history and how the injury happened.